yuxiaolejs/ucsb-cs32-galaga/docs/engine.md

 ### Detailed explaination
 #### std::map<int, game::RES::Layer> game::layers
 This is a global object used to store all layers displayed on the screen.
 Each layer contains a vector used to carry all elements in the layer.
 The smallest unit is Shape, please refer to the detailed explanation of class definition.
+In this object, the `int` key is used to determine display order (overlapping of the layers), and `Layer` key is the Layer object to display.
 This object is extremely important and will be read frequently.
 Please **be sure to comply with the locking specifications of game::layersMutex**.

 Use case: Create an element that displays as a texture for res/logo.png
 ```